-You can of course use any other kind of canned fish!
+You can of course use any other kind of canned fish for these mackerel rillettes!
 I made a creamy canned salmon and tomato spread before.
 Boy that one was an instant hit.
-Check it out as well!

 Mackerel Rillettes Appetizers

 If you don’t have a stand mixer, then I recommend to mash up the mackerel and the rest of the ingredients with a fork because that will make this delicious dip chunkier.
-If you are looking for a more creamier version however, better prepare the mackerel rillettes in a blender.
+If you are looking for a more creamier version however, you better prepare the mackerel rillettes in a blender.

 I like to rinse the empty fish tins with hot water and soap because you want to get rid of the oil, then dry it.
 Then scoop the finished mackerel rillettes back into the tins!

 Or go for some finger food like I did: slice a cucumber (not too thin or too thick, you have to be able to hold the appetizer like a cracker), then make little quenelles using 2 teaspoons, place the fish quenelles on top of the sliced cucumber and finish with whatever garnish you have around.

-Looking for another canned fish appetizer?
-Then take a look at my popular mackerel crepe rollups!
+Then also take a look at my popular mackerel crepe rollups!